TrustedHostMiddleware¶

 ]

-When an automatic blocking is not wanted, pass block_untrusted_host=False
+When an automatic blocking is not wanted, pass block_untrusted_host=False.

-This way only a flag named host_is_trusted
+This way only a flag named host_is_trusted in the scope is set.

 An use-case is to unlock some special features only for internal host names.